 In so doing, the course gives an applied knowledge base across professions.
 Doctors / GPs learn how to have sensitive conversations with patients and let them know options for assistance.
 Teachers can let students know that what’s happening at home is not okay and there are people who can help.
 Community workers can assist their clients more fully when they know there is help available.

-In response to the 2015 Royal Commission into Family Violence, the family violence sector has become a rapidly changing field: New recommendation, new frameworks, new mandatory reporting requirements.
+In response to the 2015 Royal Commission into Family Violence, the family violence sector has become a rapidly changing field: New recommendations, new frameworks, new mandatory reporting requirements.
 Every week there are new resources and new training requirements.

 Keeping the content up-to-date with so many changes was a unique challenge for this project.
 Adopting a flexible, iterative design process enabled us to be adaptive with the ongoing changes.
 Modules can be updated with minimal cost as the inevitable sector changes continue to roll in.